deekshibellare/Places/README.md

 # Places

+A dashboard of places to visit in Karnataka.

 An experiment to demonstrate collapsable UI, view controller inside collection view cell and timer based auto scrolling, infinte scrolling